 In quadratic programs, the objective function can have both quadratic and linear terms.
 Quadratic objective functions to be minimized can be either convex, where there is a unique solution, or non-convex, where there can be many solutions.
-CPLEX can solve both convex and non-convex quadratic programs but in the case of non-convex problems, only can find a solution meeting first-order optimality conditions.
+CPLEX can solve both convex and non-convex quadratic to global optimality.
 Similarly, for maximization problems, CPLEX will find the unique solution to a concave problem and a first-order solution to a non-concave problem.
 Problems which are neither convex nor concave are also called indefinite.
 CPLEX has both barrier and simplex algorithms for solving convex quadratic programs and a barrier algorithm for solving non-convex problems.

-Sometimes, linear relationships aren’t enough to capture the essence of a business problem.
+Sometimes, linear relationships are not enough to capture the essence of a business problem.
 This is particularly true when decisions involve discrete choices, such as whether or not to open a warehouse at a particular location.
-For these situations, you need to use integer programming (or if the problem includes both discrete and continuous choices, it’s a mixed integer program).
+For these situations, you need to use integer programming (or if the problem includes both discrete and continuous choices, it is a mixed integer program).
 Mixed integer programs can have linear or convex quadratic objectives and linear, convex quadratic or second-order cone constraints.